 Ch 13, problems 4, 18 & 24.
 Do the ANOVA for Ch.
 13 problem #24 both by hand and using SPSS (note: treat the birth variable as a fixed effect).
 For by hand version, state research question, follow and show all calculations and hypothesis testing steps, and also create an ANOVA summary table.
 In SPSS version, do both Scheffé and Tukey post-hoc tests.
-Annotate output, including explaining results (what did you find?) in APA format.
+Annotate output, including explaining results (what did you find?).
+Include and APA-style summary of your results.